alf-tool/alf-core/doc/gh-pages/overview/relational-basics.md

 ### A few consequences

 The following list of bullets are logical consequences of the definitions above.
-Alf considers them as part of its specification; if it does not respect it, it is either a bug or a limitation... for which patches are welcome!
+Alf considers them as part of its specification; if you see Alf behaving differently from what is being said here, then it's a bug or a limitation of the current version... for which patches are welcome!

-* Tuples and relations may contain values of any complexity, providing that the corresponding type is consistent with the theory of types stated above.
+* Tuples and relations may contain values of any complexity, provided that the corresponding type is consistent with the theory of types stated above.
 * In particular, tuples and relations may contain... tuples and relations.

-The following list of bullets are other logical consequences of the definitions above.
+The following points are other logical consequences of the definitions above.
 Alf considers them as pre-conditions of all relational operators, without necessarily enforcing them:

-* All tuples that forms relations have the same "structure", that is, the same heading
+* All tuples that are member of a relation must have the same "structure", precisely, the same heading than the relation itself
 * Tuples and relations never contain NULL
 * No left-right ordering of attributes applies to tuples and relations
 * No tuple ordering applies to relations

-That being said, Alf also provides you with a few non-relational operators to clean "noisy" data upstream of relational operators.
-Also, Alf tend to be "friendly enough" about ordering and NULL.
-It does not guarantee any behavior nor does it provide you with ways of specifying such behavior on relational operators.
+That said, Alf does however provide a few facilities that make it more comfortable for the user to deal with any deviations from the theory stated here, as they might occur in any SQL product(s) you might be using as a data source.
+Have a look at the so-called "non-relational" operators.

 ### Relational algebra